Blosc/JBlosc/Benchmarks.md

 echo "Done!";
 ```

-You can use cygwin on windows, in order tu run this shell, or create .bat equivalent file
+In order to run this shell on windows you can use cygwin or similar, or create your own .bat script.